connexcs/docs/docs/ingress-routing.md

 ## Dial string

-A dial string will only allow entered prefixes to plass, listed as one per line.
+A dial string will only allow entered prefixes to pass, listed as one per line.
 Both prefix and regular expressions are allowed.
 For example, if you only wanted to allow UK Landline you could use:

 * Prefix